matthewdeanmartin/bash2gitlab/SOURCE.md

 ) -> int:
     """
     Main function to process a directory of uncompiled GitLab CI files.

+    Args:
+        uncompiled_path (Path): Path to the input .gitlab-ci.yml, other yaml and bash files. output_path (Path): Path to write the .gitlab-ci.yml file and other yaml. scripts_path (Path): Optionally put all bash files into a script folder. templates_dir (Path): Optionally put all yaml files into a template folder. output_templates_dir (Path): Optionally put all compiled template files into an output template folder. dry_run (bool): If True, simulate the process without writing any files.

+    Returns:
+        - The total number of jobs processed.
     """
     inlined_count = 0
     # Safely clean up previous outputs